Motherboard with AI

 Filter through the noise around AI to find ways you can use the technology to your benefit

-In the last five years, Artificial Intelligence (AI) has seen remarkable growth.
+In the last five years, artificial intelligence (AI) has seen remarkable growth.
 Now that the excitement over its limitless potential has begun to settle, organizations are focussing on high-value applications.

 To stay ahead of this ever-evolving digital economy, there are a few key things small- to medium-sized Canadian tech companies should consider doing:

-- Creating detailed implementation roadmaps
+• Create detailed implementation roadmaps

-- Embracing emerging technologies
+• Embrace emerging technologies

 Understanding AI